 My Closing Thoughts

-Having spent a great chunk of the last 13 years online with Called to Share dealing with attacks on my faith and calls to “leave that cult or burn in hell”, I agree with McCullough that it is very refreshing to have someone who is earnestly looking to seek the truth in a respectful manner, because that’s all we ask of people.
+Having spent a great chunk of the last 13 years online with Called to Share dealing with attacks on my faith and calls to “leave that cult or burn in hell”, I agree with McCullough that it is very refreshing to have someone who is interacting with our faith in a respectful manner, because that’s all we ask of people.

-I love what Jeff McCullough is doing.
-He is informing himself, he is informing his audience, and he is also building bridges with many Latter-day Saints who are quick to embrace those who will at least have an earnest desire to hear our side of the story.
-We spend so much time online defending our beliefs, our history, and our scripture from some pretty disgusting attacks so to hear from someone that they are “willing to dig into it” is very refreshing.
+We spend so much time online defending our beliefs, our history, and our scripture from some pretty disgusting attacks so to hear from someone that they are “willing to dig into it” without just calling us cultists is very refreshing.

 Obviously this is something that we need to be aware of, but at the same time, understanding someone’s intent is difficult.
 I’m hoping that McCullough’s search for truth is sincere and that he is open to receive whatever the Lord feels fit to reveal to him.